Doctor of Nursing Practice (DNP)

 Below are the lists of requirements for the DNP program.
 Click on each link to expand the requirements.
 If you have any questions about the admissions process, feel free to contact one of our admissions representatives at 1-866-498-4968.

-Submission of the Indiana Wesleyan University (IWU) Division of Graduate Studies in Nursing application for the DNP program.
+Submission of the Indiana Wesleyan University (IWU) Division of Graduate Nursing application for the DNP program.

 A criminal history background check will be conducted on all applicants with the initial application for enrollment in the program, at the applicant’s expense.
 Practice sites may require a second background check and/or drug screen at the student’s expense.
 Admission to and/or progression in the program may depend on the results of these checks.